 This research study aims to add a communication view of a topic that has not been extensively studied by communication scholars (Harris, 2018).
 Our study constructs include hookup culture, sexual consent, and difficult conversations.

 Participants were willing males and females, who were between the ages of 18-25 and, have been sexually active.
 To recruit, information was given out about participating in the study to classmates and to peers in our personal circles.
 Then, posted information regarding the study on our personal social media platforms.
 Finally, we received participants by referral.
-During this research study, we recruited participants from ages 18-25 due to the fact of looking at a specific generation of people, who have been sexually active.
+We recruited participants from ages 18-25 due to looking at a specific generation of people who have been sexually active during this research study.

 For the interviews, a semi-structured interview was best for this study since this is a sensitive, interesting topic.
-The interview worked best to stray away from the interview questions at hand in order to elaborate on their answers, by using the secondary questions.
+The interview worked best to stray from the interview questions at hand to elaborate on their answers using the secondary questions.

 During the interview, the interviewer collected the participant’s age, gender, and what generations they considered themselves to belong to.
 This interview was centered on how participants felt about previous experiences that relate to how they negotiate or communicate about sexual consent in today’s changing society.
 This relates to our research questions since they focus on communication regarding sexual consent with potential partners.
 Since our interviews as semi-structured and voluntary, some interviews may run at different lengths.
 However, interviews lasted around 20 to 30 minutes.
 Participant responses were recorded through audio and we took notes as well.
 The audio recordings are transcribed using Temi.com.
 This website transcribed the audio for us.
 Mistakes were still made during the process, so we listened to the audio while revising the transcription from temi.com, to correct it.
 In order to participate, participants were required to be audiotaped.
 We did not have any objections.
 It was made clear while recruiting participants that it will be audio recorded.
 In addition, it was made clear that their given names would not be used.
 A random name selection was used to provide anonymity.